starling021/ehtools/README.md

 This allows us to do things like scan the network for other devices.
 This part of Ehtools Framework gives us better visibility on a network and situational awareness of what devices are around us.
 The various information can be broken down as follows:

+(if)

-    if - Runs ifconfig and gives the names and information about all network devices.
+    INFO: Runs ifconfig and gives the names and information about all network devices.

+(1)

+    INFO: Enable wlan0.
-    1 - Enable wlan0 (d1 disables it).
+    (d1 disables it)

+(2)

+    INFO: Enable wlan0mon.
-    2 - Enable wlan0mon (d2 disables it).
+    (d2 disables it)

+(3)

-    3 - Randomize or set the MAC address to a specific value.
+    INFO: Randomize or set the MAC address to a specific value.

+(7)

-    7 - View the public IP address your computer is leaving on sites you visit.
+    INFO: View the public IP address your computer is leaving on sites you visit.

+(19)

-    19 - Look up the physical address of a given IP address to determine it's relative location.
+    INFO: Look up the physical address of a given
+    IP address to determine it's relative location.

+(scan)

-    scan - Start an ARP scan on the network to discover nearby devices.
+    INFO: Start an ARP scan on the network to discover nearby devices.

+(start)

-    start - Start monitor mode on the wireless network adapter.
+    INFO: Start monitor mode on the wireless network adapter.

+(stop)

-    stop - Stop wireless monitor mode on the network adapter.
+    INFO: Stop wireless monitor mode on the network adapter.

 # Install new tools